JulienMellon/contract-killer/README.md

 ## The not-so-small print
 Neither of us can transfer this contract to anyone else without the other’s permission.

 We both agree that we’ll adhere to all relevant laws and regulations in relation to our activities under this contract and not cause the other to breach any relevant laws or regulations.
+We both agree that this contract shall be governed under the laws of The State of New York and any disputes will be settled in the State of New York.

 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legally binding document.
+Although the language of this contract is simple, the intentions are serious and this contract is a legally binding document.

 ## The dotted line
 Signed by [company name]